top of page

 Maldives for Singles and Solo Travellers

-The Maldives; simply looking at photographs of this gorgeous archipelago relaxes the shoulders but a question that will always linger, is the Maldives for solo travellers?
+Simply looking at photographs of this gorgeous archipelago relaxes the shoulders but a question that will always linger; is the Maldives for solo travellers?

 Whilst some people dream of spending a few days in a water villa with their significant other, we realise that for the rest of us, the reality of it is that if we don't have a partner, then it makes it all a little trickier.
 With the world growing smaller and smaller, people working harder, others growing apart, couples having children later or not at all, this does not change the fact that we still want to go to the Maldives!
 So, we encourage you to take the thought process of not who are you wanting for?
 But what are you waiting for?

-We hope that by the time you have finished reading this article that you can actually travel to the Maldives alone and that you don't need to wait for anyone!
-After living though a pandemic, we all realise now that there is never a good or bad time to do something and we just need to make the most of the time that we have!
+We hope that by the time you have finished reading this article you are ready to travel to the Maldives alone and that you don't need to wait for anyone!
+After living through a pandemic, we all realise now that there is never a good or bad time to do something, and we just need to make the most of the time that we have!

 Located in the Indian Ocean, just off the coast of Sri Lanka, it is absolutely ideal for a tropical bucket list vacation.
-The country's amazing all-inclusive resorts, local islands and liveaboards make it simple to live the good life, both alone or with new friends, while enjoying its white sandy beaches and beautiful turquoise ocean.
+The country's amazing all-inclusive resorts, local islands and liveaboards make it simple to live the good life, both alone or with new friends while enjoying its white sandy beaches and beautiful turquoise ocean.
 Group Tours We truly believe that the best way to explore these amazing places is with a group.
-The Maldives is full of Bucket List Experiences like swimming with Whale Sharks, Manta Ray and Turtles, explore a sunken shipwreck or sandbank, joining a boat party or drink cocktails in an infinity pool at a five-star resort, so why would you want to travel the Maldives alone?
-Our Maldives Island Hopping experience is the ultimate adventure and best way to meet people in the Maldives.
+The Maldives is full of Bucket List Experiences like swimming with Whale Sharks, Manta Ray and Turtles, exploring a sunken shipwreck or sandbank, joining a boat party or drinking cocktails in an infinity pool at a five-star resort, so why would you want to travel the Maldives alone?
+Our Maldives Island Hopping experience is the ultimate adventure and the best way to meet people in the Maldives.
 Boat Parties Alcohol is certainly not the be-all and end-all of meeting people, but sometimes it sure does help!
-Although drinking alcohol in the Maldives is illegal on the local islands, the government has issued licenses to the liveaboard boats who dock offshore, no you just need to know where to find them!
+Although drinking alcohol in the Maldives is illegal on the local islands, the government has issued licenses to the liveaboard boats that dock offshore, no you just need to know where to find them!
 Fortunately for us, we are here to help you out and show you where to have some fun.
 The Kaani Princess is a nonfunctioning Super Yacht that is docked off the coast of Maafushi.
-You can organize to get picked up from the port via a local dingy and will be taken out to see free of charge.
+You can organise to get picked up from the port via a local dingy, and will be taken out to see free of charge.
 Once you are aboard the Kaani Princess, you can order drinks just as you would at a standard bar (beer, gin and tonic, a cocktail, etc) and even order food both from the mainland or via delivery through the crew working on the boat.
 Once the sun sets, you will party late into the evening as the strobe lights and smoke machine cover the dance floor.
-The place can get back and is probably the best option in the local islands to meet people.
+The place can get packed and is probably the best option for meeting people on the local islands.
 Hulhule Island Resort At just a stone's throw from the Airport, the Hulhule Island Hotel is the only place in Malé/Hulhumalé where you can order an alcoholic drink.
-For some reason, this place has a license to serve and is a popular watering hole for both local ex-pats, international flight crews, and tourists.
-The legends bar and the resort pool are two of our favourite places to meet people and mingle.
-There is also a free courtesy bus which runs between the airport and the resort if you had time to kill between your transfers.
+For some reason, this place has a license to serve and is a popular watering hole for local ex-pats, international flight crews, and tourists.
+The Legends bar and the resort pool are two of our favourite places to meet people and mingle.
+There is also a free courtesy bus that runs between the airport and the resort if you have time to get there between your transfers.
 If you have an overnight layover and are looking for more things to do in Malé, we have a fantastic travel guide to keep you occupied!
 Liveaboards

 Is there anything else that you would add to this comprehensive Maldives Travel Guide?